tawi1/DotsTrafficCity/docs/source/streaming.rst

 	.. note::
 		* States add to the prefab entity by `CullComponentsExtension.PreinitCullComponentSet` extension method.
-		* It is used in the project for static physics objects.
+		* It is used in the project for static physics objects to load them earlier than the dynamic physics objects to avoid dips through static surfaces.

 Scene Streaming
 -------------------